ulsin/intro-ai-compendium/intro-ai-exam-plan.md

     <img src="pictures/association-map.png" style="width: auto;" alt="">
 </p>

 * is used for mining frequent itemsets and devising association rules.
 * It is created to operate on a database containing a lot of transactions, for instance, items brought by customers in a store.
 * This is the algorithm behind: “You may also like”

+#### Apriori algorithm
+* is used for mining frequent itemsets and devising association rules.
+* It is created to operate on a database containing a lot of transactions, for instance, items brought by customers in a store.
+* This is the algorithm behind: “You may also like”